calemcme/CalemEAM/README.txt

 This is the readme for r2.0.1.

-CalemEAM r2.0.1 includes many enhancements and bug fixes including:
+CalemEAM r2.0.1 includes many enhancements and bug fixes:
 - Dashboard module
 - Language packs
 - PM schedule by days